Azure-Samples/Serverless-microservices-reference-architecture/dotnet/README.md

 ## Publishing

 - I used `Visual Studio` to publish by right-clicking the functions app project and click publish.
 It worked the first time....they suggested that I allow `beta` in the app settings.
-They must have noticed the use of standard library.
-- Subsequent publishes failed for no good reason.
+- Subsequent publishes, however, failed for no good reason.
 I had to use `Kudu` for the rescue.
 So I went in there, stopped the functions app, deleted its content, re-started the app and re-published.
 This worked.
 Unfortunately it is a lot of work!!
 - I manually updated the functions app settings in the portal.
 I store in there the Cosmos settings, app insights and others.
 - Later, perhaps we can use a more predictable method of publishing like `Cake` or something similar.

-## APIs
+## Drivers API

 The following are currently finished and they seem to work: